 Grant in 2021

-HC Simulation, founded in 2011 and headquartered in Canton, Mississippi, focuses on developing advanced products that utilize the HumMod engine to simulate human physiology.
-The company's offerings allow users to explore physiological interactions that are often difficult to observe through traditional methods.
-By providing high-quality simulations, HC Simulation aids in the ideation, development, and prediction of innovative medical devices and pharmaceuticals, enhancing the understanding of complex biological systems.
+HC Simulation, founded in 2011 and based in Canton, Mississippi, focuses on developing advanced products that utilize the HumMod engine to deliver high-quality simulations of human physiology.
+The company's offerings enable users to explore physiological interactions that may be difficult to observe in traditional settings.
+By providing a platform for realistic modeling, HC Simulation supports the ideation, development, and prediction processes for innovative medical devices and pharmaceuticals.

 Simpact is a Boston-based company that specializes in developing analytics and forecasting software designed to aid businesses in making informed, data-driven decisions.
 The software utilizes computer simulations to model target social systems, allowing clients to evaluate risks related to influencers, trends, and interventions.
 By doing so, Simpact enables organizations to effectively forecast the outcomes of various allocations of their limited resources, ultimately enhancing their strategic planning and decision-making processes.